 Personal details

 First name

 Surname

 College ID

-Practice prior to absence from practice:

-Include any subspecialty practice, whether full time or part time practice, and whether involved in afterhours work.
+Practice prior to absence from practice: Include any subspecialty practice, whether full time or part time practice, and whether involved in afterhours work.

 Proposed role after return to practice:

 Details of proposed work after return to practice

 Name of employer (if employed as staff or VMO)

-Name of institution(s) in which practice will occur:
+Name of institution(s) in which practice will occur: • Public hospital / private practice group

-- Public hospital / private hospital / private practice group - Indicate if accredited for FANZCA training
+Indicate if accredited for FANZCA training

-Description of employment:

-- Title of post (eg. registrar, specialist) and whether an employee or an independent contractor, - Weekly proposed work plan including the hours of work and the types of work (eg. operating lists with specialties, acute pain rounds, pre-assessment clinic), and on call commitments if any.

-Details of your professional development and return to practice plan

-Learning needs analysis

-You should consider the knowledge and skills that are required for your future anaesthesia practice in order to determine any gaps in your knowledge and skills.
+escription of employment: Title of post (eg. registrar, specialist) and whether an employee or an independent contractor, Weekly proposed work plan including the hours of work and the types of work (eg. operating lists with specialties, acute pain rounds, pre-assessment clinic), and on call commitments if any.
+Details of your professional development and return to practice plan Learning needs analysis You should consider the knowledge and skills that are required for your future anaesthesia practice in order to determine any gaps in your knowledge and skills.
 In consultation with your supervisor, you should then develop a program to address your learning needs.

-List any gaps in your knowledge and skills and provide the measures to address these.
+List any gone in your knowledge and skills and provide the magnures to address these.
+For example, list any professional List any gaps in your knowledge and skills and provide the measures to address these.
 For example, list any professional development, training or programs to be completed.
 Include goals to be achieved and expected outcomes and timeframes for achievement of goals.

-The ANZCA CPD Program appendix 17 "CPD Plan" should be used as a guide to completing this section

-Provide reason for absence from practice: If returning from absence due to health and/or fitness issues, please provide a medical certificate indicating fitness for practice
+The ANZCA CPD Program appendix 17 "CPD Plan" should be used as a guide to completing this section Provide reason for absence from practice: If returning from absence due to health and/or fitness issues, please provide a medical certificate indicating fitness for practice

-List details of any non-anaesthesia medical practice undertaken during absence from anaesthesia practice:
+List details of f any non-anae esthesia medi cal practice ι ındertaken dı iring absence e from anae sthesia practio